Retinal detachment is a medical emergency that if left untreated can cause vision loss in a relatively short time.

 Quick treatment can possibly save your sight, but time is of the essence for treatment.

-If you suspect retinal detachment, contact Retina Associates, PA, in Shawnee Mission, Kansas City, Topeka, and neighboring communities.
+If you suspect retinal detachment, contact Retina Associates, LLC, in Lenexa, Kansas City, Topeka, and neighboring communities.

 What Should I Do?
 Seek Help Immediately